Engee documentation

 • The user or an automatic method selects one or more starting points (pixels) that belong to the object of interest.

-• Typically used is the difference in intensity, colour or texture between neighbouring pixels.
+• The difference in intensity, color, or texture between neighboring pixels is usually used.

-• For example, a pixel is added to a region if its intensity differs from the region average by no more than a threshold T.
+• For example, a pixel is added to a region if its intensity differs from the average value of the region by no more than a threshold T.

-• The algorithm checks the neighbours of already included pixels and adds them to the region if they satisfy the criterion.
+• The algorithm checks the neighbors of already included pixels and adds them to the region if they meet the criterion.

-• The process continues until no new pixels can be added.
+• The process continues until new pixels can be added.

-Let's choose points with coordinates [200, 50] and [200,300] as the initial ones.
-Let's evaluate their colours visually - the success of the algorithm depends on it:
+Let's choose the points with coordinates as the starting points.
+[200, 50] and [200,300].
+Let's visually evaluate their colors - the success of the algorithm strongly depends on this.:

 In [ ]: